 What You Can Do.
-We encourage you to remain vigilant against incidents of identity theft and fraud, to review your account statements, and to monitor your credit reports for suspicious activity.
-Please review the enclosed "Steps You May Take to Protect Your Information."
-You can also enroll to receive the free credit monitoring and identity theft protection services we are offering.
+We encourage you to remain vigilant against incidents of identity theft and fraud by reviewing your account statements and monitoring your free credit reports for suspicious activity and to detect errors.
+You may also review the information contained in the attached Steps You Can Take to Help Protect Personal Information.
+There, you will also find more information on the identity theft detection and resolution services we are making available to you, and how to enroll.

 For More Information.
 We understand that you may have questions about this incident that are not addressed in this letter.
-If you have additional questions, please call our dedicated assistance line on (866) 312-3451, 24 hours a day 7 days a week.
+If you have additional questions, please call our dedicated assistance line at 1-833-919-9060 (toll free), Monday through Friday, from 8:00 a.m. - 8:00 p.m.
+Eastern Time (excluding U.S. holidays).
+You may write to CAIRE at 220 Airport Industrial Drive, Suite 500, Ball Ground, Georgia 30107.